 Yoga stimulates, soothes, challenges and delights me.
 Teaching Yoga offers me the opportunity to share with others my understandings of what I find an extraordinary art and science.
-I have enjoyed teaching at the Edinburgh Iyengar Yoga Centre since moving to Edinburgh in 1983 and have held the Junior Intermediate qualification since 1986.
+I have enjoyed teaching at the Edinburgh Iyengar Yoga Centre since moving to Edinburgh in 1983 and hold the Level 3 qualification.

 I have been practising yoga since 2001 and practising Iyengar yoga since 2011.
 Since the first Iyengar yoga classes I attended, taught by Kate Hailston, I was hooked and wanted to learn more.

 On moving to Edinburgh a few years ago I joined the centre in Bruntsfield and, like many other students, it soon became my second home.
-I was taught by Julie Amers and Elaine Pidgeon who encouraged me to train to be a teacher.
-I did, tutored by Helen Graham, and achieved my Introductory Certificate in 2016.
+I was first taught by Elaine Pidgeon, Meg Laing and Julie Amers in Bruntsfield and when I expressed interest in teaching they encouraged me.

 Iyengar yoga is a wonderful discipline and life changing, impacting positively on all aspects of life.
 It is an immense privilege and joy to teach and help others start a new journey.